-CAIRO -- Libyan authorities re-opened the capital's main airport on Thursday, after closing it nearly three months ago amid heavy fighting between rival militias.
+Earlier on Thursday, Libyan authorities re-opened the capital’s main airport after closing it nearly three months ago amid heavy fighting between rival militias.

 Two flights operated by different Libyan carriers took off from Mitiga airport early on Thursday.
 One flew to neighboring Tunisia’s capital, Tunis, and the other to Turkey’s capital, Istanbul, according to a pilot and a passenger.